All course participants may receive a downloadable digital badge (shown below) that can be added to email signatures, LinkedIn profiles, and more.

 The Agency for Healthcare Research and Quality defines the goal of CER as “inform[ing] health-care decisions by providing evidence on the effectiveness, benefits, and harms of different treatment options.
 The evidence is generated from research studies that compare drugs, medical devices, tests, surgeries, or ways to deliver health care.”

-Designed as an introduction comparative effectiveness research (CER), participants will learn about the motivation for CER and how it compares to other research areas.
+Designed as an introduction to comparative effectiveness research (CER), participants will learn about the motivation for CER and how it compares to other research areas.
 The course will also delve into the purpose of CER and the variety of data sources and analytic methods that are used in CER studies.
 Further, course participants will gain experience performing data transformation and analysis using R, Stata or SAS.

 Topics covered in this course include: